 The campus emergency plan, formulated in accordance with state guidelines, is available to guide emergency personnel should a disaster or major emergency occur.
 CSUMB is committed to providing a safe environment for the campus community.
 Plans have been developed to guide emergency personnel should a disaster or major emergency occur.
-An emergency preparedness handbook is being distributed to campus personnel that addresses important subjects such as CPR, evacuation procedures, and critical telephone numbers which may be needed in an emergency.
+An emergency preparedness handbook, distributed to campus personnel, addresses important subjects such as CPR, evacuation procedures, and critical telephone numbers which may be needed in an emergency.
 Questions regarding emergency preparedness should be directed to the Business and Support Services department.
+American Red Cross CPR and first aid instruction may also be arranged through the Emergency Preparedness Office.

-Information & Technology Resources
+CSUMB Library & Technology Resources